netgrif/petriflow.js/README.md

 Petriflow.js is a Javascript library of Petriflow objects, written in Typescript.
 The library is for those who want to integrate Petriflow processes into their applications.
 The library is updated together with the Petriflow specification to ensure up-to-date compatibility.
-The library also contains functions to parse Petriflow files to Javascript objects and to export Javascript Objects to Petriflow source code.
+The library also contains functions to parse Petriflow source code from XML files to Javascript objects and to export Javascript Objects to Petriflow source code.

 Full specification of Petriflow low-code language can be found in [Petriflow repository](https://github.com/netgrif/petriflow.js)